willbrasic/Website_New/content/authors/admin/_index.md

       Introduction to Econometrics: ECON 418-518
       - Solely instructed 20+ students on econometrics and machine learning algorithms
       - Taught students how to use the R language for data science, econometrics, and machine learning
+  - position: Graduate Teaching Assistant
+    company_name: The University of Arizona
+    company_url: ''
+    company_logo: ''
+    date_start: 2022-08-01
+    date_end:
+    summary: |2-
+      - In ECON 502B: Computations Methods and Dynamic Models in Economics, I held weekly lab sessions to instruct first-year doctoral students on implementing dynamic models using numerical computing in Python.
+Furthermore, I held weekly office hours to assist students with course materials.
+      - In ECON 200: Basic Economic Issues, I was the head teaching assistant leading a small team of 10+ undergraduate, masters, and Ph.D. students in operating this 500+ student course.
+I also wrote Python code to automate participation recording and uploading exam scores into the online grade portal.
+      - In BNAN 276: Statistical Inference, I held office hours to help students with homework assignments and studying for exams as well as assisted the instructor with grading.
   - position: Graduate Research Assistant
     company_name: The University of Arizona
     company_url: ''